jontesek/python-master/entry-task/README.md

 The script checks if the entered currency codes exist and if the input amount is a number.

+NOTE: Currencies on FOREX markets are traded in pairs, so the result might not be exactly the same as if the suitable base (other than USD) could be used.

 ### Exchange rates
-Because the "Forever Free" API plan has a limit of 1000 requests per month, the script was developed by parsing downloaded JSON input from API.
+Because the "Forever Free" API plan has a limit of 1000 requests per month, the script was developed by parsing downloaded JSON output from API.
 To make the script more useful/interesting, there are two basic ways, how the script gets the rates to work with.
 The behaviour is determined in the `currency_converter.py` while creating the main object:
 `converter = CurrencyConverter(app_id, <rates_read_mode>, <rates_filepath>)`